You are here

 After President Trump was elected in 2016, he directed his Attorney General to review the DACA policy and determine if changes were needed to the program.
 On September 5, 2017, the Attorney General announced that DACA was being rescinded because the administration believed that the “program was unlawful and unconstitutional and could not be successfully defended in court.”
 DHS announced that any DACA recipient would have until October 5, 2016 to apply for a renewal of protected status.
 Any Dreamers who failed to apply for a renewal by this date would lose their protected status and would be subject to deportation.

-The legal status of DACA is currently under review in federal court.
-Last year, a federal judge ruled that the decision to rescind the DACA program was illegal as it was based on a “flawed legal premise that the agency lacked authority to implement DACA.”
+In 2018, a federal judge in San Francisco ruled that the decision to rescind the DACA program was illegal as it was based on a “flawed legal premise that the agency lacked authority to implement DACA.”
 After the federal court issued this ruling, the DHS announced that it would reopen the process for individuals in the United States under DACA to apply for a renewal of their protected status.
-A higher court may weigh in on the initial federal court DACA ruling, and the administration has asked the Supreme Court to render a decision on the Constitutionality of the DACA program.
+The Trump administration asked the Supreme Court to render a decision on the Constitutionality of the DACA program.

-There is the possibility that Congress will act to approve legislation that would grant permanent legal protection to current DACA beneficiaries, and the U.S. House of Representatives has already passed legislation in the 116th Congress to do just that.
+There is the possibility that Congress will act to pass legislation that would grant permanent legal protection to current DACA beneficiaries, and the U.S. House of Representatives has already passed legislation in the 117th Congress to do just that.
 Republicans and Democrats continue to work to reach an agreement regarding this issue but no such deal has emerged at this time.

-ACP’s opposition to this policy stems from the fact that students with DACA status are currently enrolled in medical school or work as physicians and nurses that have the experience and background to treat a culturally diverse population.
+ACP’s support for DACA stems from the fact that students with DACA status are currently enrolled in medical school or work as physicians and nurses that have the experience and background to treat a culturally diverse population.
 According to the Association of American Medical Colleges (AAMC), in 2016, approximately 70 students with DACA status were enrolled in medical school.
-If they are deported, our country will be denied the benefit and value of their contributions and experience in health related fields.
+If they are deported, our country will be denied the benefit and value of their contributions and experience in health-related fields.